Behavior is

 informational course with application to work or work-related settings.
 The

-intervention strategies are designed to be used in the remediation of behavioral
+intervention strategies are designed to be used in the remediation of

-alterations may be needed if you are working with younger children.
+years.
+Some alterations may be needed if you are working with younger children.

 As